tnajdek/zotero-api-client/README.md

 #### api~top() ⇒ <code>Object</code>
-Configure api to narrow the request only to the top level items Can be used in conjuction with items() and collections() and only with conjuction with a get() execution function
+Configure api to narrow the request only to the top level items Can be used in conjunction with items() and collections() and only with conjunction with a get() execution function

 **Kind**: inner method of [<code>api</code>](#module_zotero-api-client..api)
 **Chainable**